amazon-science/chronos-forecasting/README.md

   <img src="figures/zero_shot-agg_scaled_score.png" width="80%">
   <br />
   <span>
     Fig. 2: Performance of different models on Benchmark II, comprising 27 datasets <b>not seen</b> by Chronos models during training.
 This benchmark provides insights into the zero-shot performance of Chronos models against local statistical models, which fit parameters individually for each time series, task-specific models <i>trained on each task</i>, and pretrained models trained on a large corpus of time series.
 Pretrained Models (Other) indicates that some (or all) of the datasets in Benchmark II may have been in the training corpus of these models.
-The probabilistic (WQL) and point (MASE) forecasting metrics were normalized using the scores of the Seasonal Naive baseline and aggregated through a geometric mean to obtain the aggregated relative WQL and MASE, respectively.
+The probabilistic (WQL) and point (MASE) forecasting metrics were normalized using the scores of the Seasonal Naive baseline and aggregated through a geometric mean to obtain the Agg.
+Relative WQL and MASE, respectively.
   </span>
 </p>